TylerBloom/TypedId/README.md

 This allows you to have an added layer of type-checked safety at compile time that disappears at run time!
-You can have all your types use the same underlying structure for thier identifiers while never have to worry about swapping them around.
+You can have all your types use the same underlying structure for their identifiers while never have to worry about swapping them around.

 ## How it Works